onzfonz/comp227/src/content/5/en/part5c.md

 We can also simulate text input with `userEvent`.

-Let's make a test for the `TaskForm` component.
+Let's make a test for the `TaskForm` component in a separate file.
-The code of the component is as follows.
+But before we do, let's review and make a small change to our `TaskForm` component.

 ```js
 import { useState } from 'react'